jhert17/terms-and-conditions/terms-and-conditions.md

 ### **15\.
 Cancellation & Refund Policy for premium services**

 **1\.
 Subscription Billing & Renewal**
- Your subscription to My Lifestyle Challenge premium access is billed at **$4.99 per month (before application of any associated promotional codes)**  and is initiated on the date of purchase.
+ Your subscription to Life Grade premium access is billed at **$4.99 per month (before application of any associated promotional codes)**  and is initiated on the date of purchase.
 Subscriptions automatically renew **on the same date each month** until canceled.

 **2\.
 Cancellation Policy**